-This course will provide information about the development of children and young people, role play and the routine observation of children and young people's development in every day work.
+This course will provide information about the development of children and young people, role play and the routine observation of children, and young people's development in every day work.
 The student will also learn about ways to support children and young people during key transitions in their lives.

-ED3432 Social and Emotional Development of Young Children 3 C/h

-This course introduces students to the process through which a child develops a sense of self within a socio-cultural system.
-Students will learn the significance of a supportive interpersonal environment for personality development.
+ED3432 Social and Emotional Development of Young Children 3 C/h learn the significance of a supportive interpersonal environment for personality development.
 They will evaluate theories of emotional and personality development in infants and young children, birth to 8 years.
 They will describe the effects of social and emotional development on learning.